LLCFreedom-Space/fs-app-store-connect-client/README.md

 ## Features

-- Find and list your apps in App Store Connect using secure JWT-authenticated requests.
+- Find and list your apps in App Store Connect.
-- Get a list of all App Store versions of your app across all platforms using secure JWT-authenticated requests.
+- Get a list of all App Store versions of your app across all platforms.
+- Get a list of all build TestFlight versions of your app.
+- Retrieve the TestFlight prerelease version and the platform for which the prerelease version is intended.
+- Using secure JWT-authenticated requests.
 - Handles JSON formats response.
 - Implemented control over the number of requests from users and handling of rate limit errors.
 - Providing automatically retrying HTTP requests based on customizable retry failed signals and delay strategies.